Last Day For Primary Nominating Election Voter Registration - Canyon News

-LOS ANGELES—Los Angeles City Clerk is reminding residents to register to vote by Tuesday, February 21, 2017, to be able to vote in the Primary Nominating Election.
+LOS ANGELES—The Los Angeles City Clerk’s Office is reminding residents to register to vote by Tuesday, February 21, to be able to vote in the Primary Nominating Election.

-To be eligible to vote, an individual must be 18 years old by Election Day, be a U.S. citizen, and not be incarcerated or on parole for a crime, according to a press release.
+To be eligible to vote, an individual must be 18 years old by Election Day, be a U.S. citizen, and not be incarcerated or on parole for a crime.

 Individuals can register to vote through the following ways: